element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 ```

-Use verifer to check the receipt, move to `verifier` directory:
+Use verifier to check the receipt, move to `verifier` directory:

 ```bash
 cd ./verifier